DaanSelen/PROJECT1_SportAPI/README.md

 # PROJECT_SportAPI
-An APIServer for fitness Exercises
+An APIServer for your purposes